josuegb/gastby-base-project/README.md

     To start the development build locally run:

     ```sh
-    # install the Gatsby CLI globally
     npm install
     gatsby develop
     ```

-2.  **Install the Gatsby CLI.**

-    The Gatsby CLI helps you create new sites using Gatsby starters (like this one!)

-    ```sh
-    # install the Gatsby CLI globally
-    npm install -g gatsby-cli
-    ```

-3.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the default starter.

-    ```sh
-    # create a new Gatsby site using the default starter
-    gatsby new my-default-starter
-    ```

-4.  **Start developing.**

-    Navigate into your new site’s directory and start it up.

-    ```sh
-    cd my-default-starter/
-    gatsby develop
-    ```

-5.  **Open the source code and start editing!**
+2.  **Open the source code and start editing!**

     Your site is now running at `http://localhost:8000`!

     *Note: You'll also see a second link: `http://localhost:8000___graphql`.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://next.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).*

-    Open the the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the the directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

     ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.

     .
-    ├── node_modules
-    ├── src
-    ├── .gitignore
-    ├── .prettierrc
-    ├── gatsby-browser.js
     ├── gatsby-config.js
-    ├── gatsby-node.js
+    ├── Utils
-    ├── gatsby-ssr.js
+    ├── Styles
-    ├── LICENSE
+    ├── Shared
-    ├── package-lock.json
+    ├── Layouts
-    ├── package.json
+    ├── Components
-    ├── README.md
+    ├── Assets
-    └── yarn.lock

-  1.  **`/node_modules`**: The directory where all of the modules of code that your project depends on (npm packages) are automatically installed.

-  2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template.
-“Src” is a convention for “source code”.

-  3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-  4.  **`.prettierrc`**: This is a configuration file for a tool called [Prettier](https://prettier.io/), which is a tool to help keep the formatting of your code consistent.

-  5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://next.gatsbyjs.org/docs/browser-apis/) (if any).
-These allow customization/extension of default Gatsby settings affecting the browser.

-  6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
-This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://next.gatsbyjs.org/docs/gatsby-config/) for more detail).

-  7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby node APIs](https://next.gatsbyjs.org/docs/node-apis/) (if any).
-These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-  8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://next.gatsbyjs.org/docs/ssr-apis/) (if any).
-These allow customization of default Gatsby settings affecting server-side rendering.

-  9.  **`LICENSE`**: Gatsby is licensed under the MIT license.

-  10.  **`package-lock.json`** (See `package.json` below, first).
-This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project.
-(You won’t change this file directly).

-  11.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
-This manifest is how npm knows which packages to install for your project.

-  12.  **`README.md`**: A text file containing useful reference information about your project.

-  13.  **`yarn.lock`**: [Yarn](https://yarnpkg.com/) is a package manager alternative to npm.
-You can use either yarn or npm, though all of the Gatsby docs reference npm.
-This file serves essentially the same purpose as `package-lock.json`, just for a different package management system.
+  1.  **`/gatsby-config.js`**: The wordpress configuration goes here.
+Please check the comments.

+  2.  **`/Utils`**: This is where you are going to manage the data to normalize it and return it how you need it.

+  3.  **`/Styles`**: Where you are going to manage all the styles.

+  4.  **`/Shared`**: All shared components, that are going to be used in the entire project.
+(Buttons, labels)

+  5.  **`/Layouts`**: Layouts components, where you have menus, footers that are going to be here.
+Layouts to use on pages.

+  6.  **`/Components`**: All the components that the site are going to use.

+  7.  **`/Assets`**: Where all the assests goes.

 ## 🎓 Learning Gatsby